confluentinc/kafka-connect-elasticsearch/docs/elasticsearch_connector.rst

     Starting connect
     connect is [UP]

-This Quickstart assumes that you started the required services with the default configurations.
-If you are not using the default settings, you should adjust the subsequent commands to account for different hostnames and ports.

 Next, start the Avro console producer to import a few records to Kafka:

 .. sourcecode:: bash